 - policies to promote the use of generic medicines;

 - quality, Good Manufacturing Practices and rational use of medicines;

 - price components in the supply and distribution chain, including mark-ups;

 - public sector medicine production, local production, generic manufacturing; and

 - consumer education, promotion and advocacy.

-The third Advanced TBS on medicine prices, availability and financing is scheduled for early 2010 (dates to be confirmed).
+The third Advanced TBS on medicine prices, availability and financing.

 The seminar is intended for medicines experts working in governments, academic institutions, nongovernment and civil society organizations, multilateral and bilateral organizations, professional associations and the private sector.
 Preference is given to applicants with specific experience working on medicine pricing, availability and/or financing issues.